-Standing orders are the written rules of a local council.
-Standing orders are essential to regulate the proceedings of a meeting.
-A council may also use standing orders to confirm or refer to various internal organisational and administrative arrangements.
-The standing orders of a council are not the same as the policies of a council but standing orders may refer to them.
+Standing Orders are the written rules of a local council.
+Standing Orders are essential to regulate the proceedings of a meeting.
+A council may also use Standing Orders to confirm or refer to various internal organisational and administrative arrangements.
+The Standing Orders of a council are not the same as the policies of a council but Standing Orders may refer to them.

 Local councils operate within a wide statutory framework.
-NALC model standing orders incorporate and reference many statutory requirements to which councils are subject.
-It is not possible for the model standing orders to contain or reference all the statutory or legal requirements which apply to local councils.
-For example, it is not practical for model standing orders to document all obligations under data protection legislation.
-The statutory requirements to which a council is subject apply whether or not they are incorporated in a council's standing orders.
+NALC model Standing Orders incorporate and reference many statutory requirements to which councils are subject.
+It is not possible for the model Standing Orders to contain or reference all the statutory or legal requirements which apply to local councils.
+For example, it is not practical for model Standing Orders to document all obligations under data protection legislation.
+The statutory requirements to which a council is subject apply whether or not they are incorporated in a council's Standing Orders.

-The model standing orders do not include model financial regulations.
-Financial regulations are standing orders to regulate and control the financial affairs and accounting procedures of a local council.
-The financial regulations, as opposed to the standing orders of a council, include most of the requirements relevant to the council's Responsible Financial Officer.
-Model financial regulations are available to councils in membership of NALC.
+The model Standing Orders do not include model financial regulations.
+Financial regulations are Standing Orders to regulate and control the financial affairs and accounting procedures of a local council.
+The financial regulations, as opposed to the Standing Orders of a council, include most of the requirements relevant to the council's Responsible Financial Officer.
+Oakham Town Council agree financial regulations separately.

-Drafting notes
+Legal/Statutory -v- Discretionary

-Model standing orders that are in bold type contain legal and statutory requirements.
-It is recommended that councils adopt them without changing them or their meaning.
-Model standing orders not in bold are designed to help councils operate effectively but they do not contain statutory requirements so they may be adopted as drafted or amended to suit a council's needs.
-It is NALC's view that all model standing orders will generally be suitable for councils.
+Standing Orders that are in bold type contain legal and statutory requirements, from model Standing Orders.
+Oakham Town Council has adopted these without change, as recommended.

+Standing Orders, not in bold, have been adopted to help Oakham Town Council operate effectively and to suit the Council's needs; they do not contain statutory requirements so they may be adopted as drafted or amended to suit a council's needs.

-For convenience, the word "councillor" is used in model standing orders and, unless the context suggests otherwise, includes a non-councillor with or without voting rights.
+For convenience, the word "councillor" is used in Standing Orders and, unless the context suggests otherwise, includes a non-councillor with or without voting rights.